 Much of our current work is concentrated on understanding how children with different types of CP see the world around them.
 We have demonstrated that those with CP and high CU traits have difficulty in resonating with other people’s emotions.
 Although they can understand what other people think, they tend to feel less empathy for other people’s distress.
 By contrast children with CP and low levels of CU traits appear, if anything, over reactive to emotional stimuli and often have trouble regulating their emotions.
 We can also see this at the neural level.
 Conduct problems with high CU traits are associated with lower brain activity in emotion processing areas (e.g. amygdala) compared with typically developing children.
 Those who have CP and low levels of CU traits have the opposite pattern of brain activity; they look ‘overactive’ compared to typically developing children.

 Recently we have become equally interested in how children with CP process positive affect.
 Through this research we hope to better understand why some children with CP do not show the typical need to form close bonds and please other people.

 Our work has highlighted that children with CP are not all the same.
 This means that clinicians and educators may have to consider some different tactics for children with high vs. low levels of CU traits.
 As we proceed systematically with our work, we hope to gain an ever more nuanced picture of what puts children at risk and what protects them from developing antisocial behaviour.
 Current interventions work for many children, but hopefully, as we come to better understand the risk and resilience factors at play, we can become better still in helping the children with CP and their families.

-Our research is currently funded by the ESRC, MRC, Royal Society, and the Anna Freud National Centre for Children and Families.
+Our research is currently funded by the ESRC, MRC, Royal Society, NSPCC and the Anna Freud National Centre for Children and Families.